A TRIBUTE TO DENNIS ADAMS RIP

 An early Rotrax customer, Dartford garage proprietor Barry Chantler, restyled his Rotrax with a chainsaw and fitted a Rover V8 to it.
 He felt that this would give it proper go-anywhere potential.
 He took his revised car to show Dennis who loved it.

-An extra 8in was added to the wheelbase (stretching it to 100in), matching it to that of the Range Rover Classic.
-This was initially known as the Rotrax V8 and Dennis soon gave Barry full rights to the V8 version before Chantler acquired it completely, renaming it the Dakar.
+An extra 8in was added to the wheelbase (stretching it to 100in) matching it to that of the Range Rover Classic.
+This was initially known as the Rotrax V8 and Dennis soon gave Barry full rights to the V8 version before Chantler acquired it completely, renaming it as the Dakar.
 Over the next decade, hundreds of Dakars were sold.
+It became an industry great.

-The final project that came Dennis’ way before he retired was a revised Allard J2X in 1991, although just three were sold.
-His final hurrah was in 1993, when he assisted his nephew, Peter’s son Leigh on the firebreathing Marcos LM500 Spyder.
+Final projects that came Dennis’ way, before he retired included a revised Allard J2X in 1991, although just three were sold.
+His final hurrah was in 1993, when he proudly assisted his nephew (Peter’s son), Leigh on the firebreathing Marcos LM500 Spyder.
 A fitting beauty with which to end.

-So there you have it, a potted guide to Dennis’ marvellous career in about 2100.
-I enjoyed talking to Dennis.
+So there you have it, a potted guide to Dennis’ marvellous career in about 2200 words.
+I always enjoyed talking to Dennis.
 He always spoke a lot of sense and would happily give an opinion when asked.
-He was also very kind to me – RIP, Dennis, one of the industry’s GREATS.
+He was also very kind to me – RIP, Dennis Adams.

 Print article | This entry was posted by admin on November 14, 2024 at 3:55 pm, and is filed under Uncategorized.
 Follow any responses to this post through RSS 2.0.
 Both comments and pings are currently closed. |